| Obligation of Fasting The rule for Fasting is similar to Namaz and is Farz-e-Ain and

 not fasting then the fast will not become Makrooh [Durr-e-Mukhtar, Bahar].

-Definition of tasting Tasting something
+Tasting something

 is not what is known as today where to taste something a few bites are taken or